VincentvonBueren92/CV-Challenge-G7/README.md

 The GUI should be opened with the command start gui and may work independently of challenge.m or config.m.

+## Packages included and Matlab version

+- Tested on Matlab 2020a
+- Image Processing Toolbox (Add-on on Matlab platform)

+## Screenshots

+Figure 6: Opening screen of the gui.

+Figure 7: The gui asks for a background image selection.

+Figure 8: Replay of current frame 298 in the substitute mode.

+Figure 9: Replay of current frame 330 in the foreground mode.

+Figure 10: Replay of current frame 383 in the background mode.

+Figure 11: Replay of current frame 409 in the overlay mode.

 ## Graphical User Interface